 2 tbsp cold water

 1. First, make the pastry.
-Put the flour, salt, caster sugar and butter in the bowl of a food processor and mix at the lowest setting until it looks like fine breadcrumbs.
-Add the egg and the water.
-The mixture should form into a pliable ball.
-If necessary add a very small amount more water, a little at a time.
+Put the flour, salt and butter in the bowl of a food processor and mix at the lowest setting until it looks like fine breadcrumbs.
+Add the egg and the water and continue to mix.
+The mixture should quickly form into a pliable ball.
 Remove from the food processor bowl, flatten the ball slightly to a thick disc shape (this makes it easier to roll out later), wrap in clingfilm and put it the fridge for 30 minutes.

-2.Pre heat the oven to 175˚C (350˚F, gas mark 4).
+2.Pre heat the oven to 150°C (300°F gas mark 2).
 Grease four individual tart dishes.
 Retrieve the pastry, divide into four and roll out each piece thinly, placing it carefully over a flan tin and gently pressing into place.
 Trim the pastry so that there is a slight overhang of about 1 cm.
-Prick the base and sides of the each flan pastry base with a fork and line it with parchment and baking stones or beans.
-Bake blind in the preheated oven for 10 minutes.
+Prick the base and sides of each flan pastry base with a fork and line it with parchment or kitchen foil and baking stones or beans.
+Bake blind in the preheated oven for 15 minutes.
 Remove from the oven, leave to cool slightly and then remove the parchment and baking beans.
 The edges of the flans will have shrunk slightly, but now you can trim them neatly to the height of the flan dish with a sharp knife.